eas-lab/igor-xop.net/README.md

 It is a barebones Visual Studio 2012 solution for an [Igor Pro](http://www.wavemetrics.com/products/igorpro/igorpro.htm) XOP that calls C# (.NET) code in a separate library.

-It was originally written to work on Igor 5, but I'm in the process of updating it for Igor 6.3.
+It was originally written to work on Igor 5 and I've now updated it for Igor 6.3.

-To use it, you'll need to be familiar with both .NET and XOP programming, and you'll need to write a little bit of C++/CLI, Microsoft's C++ -like language that lets you mix managed .NET code with traditional C++.
+To use it, you'll need to already be familiar with both .NET and XOP programming, and you'll need to write a little bit of [C++/CLI](http://en.wikipedia.org/wiki/C++/CLI), Microsoft's C++ -like language that lets you mix managed .NET code with traditional C++.

 The basic idea is to compile the XOP as a C++/CLI project, and in places where the XOP functions are executed, put in C++/CLI calls to the external C# code.
 You can see an